All Episodes

 I'm trying to get the total vote here.

-Because I have no doubt you're going to be the next governor of Arizona.
+And I'll tell you why this is important, because I have no doubt you're going to be the next governor of Arizona.

 None whatsoever.

-That that would fit the profile.
+That would fit the profile.

-Um 384,000 of those.
+384,000 of those.

 You're statistically tied right now.

-So this certainly this math will favor you dramatically.
+So this certainly, this math will favor you dramatically.

-Now, with this amount, if he were to win sixty, sixty-five percent, you think it's even gonna be higher uh of of the outstanding votes.
+Now, with this amount, if he were to win 60, 65%, you think it's even going to be higher of the outstanding votes, he could be elected senator.

 So it just depends how many of those votes we get.